plo911/MemoWebsite/README.md

 You are free to:
 - Use MemoWebsite for personal and private purposes.
-- Copy, modify, and share MemoWebsite as long as it's strictly for personal and private use.
+- Copy and modify, and share MemoWebsite as long as it's strictly for personal and private use.
+- share on sociala media.

 You are **not allowed** to:
-- Share MemoWebsite publicly (e.g., on social media or public platforms).
 - Use MemoWebsite for commercial purposes without prior written consent from plo911.

 For full details, see the [License](#license) section below.